AMSP-04/NETN-MRM/NETN-MRM.md

 The Aggregate Federate (Aggregate Sim) publishes and subscribes to the NETN-Aggregate class.

 ### Disaggregate Federate
 The Higher Resolution Federate (HRF or Disaggregate Sim) shall publish and subscribe to the NETN-Physical leaf classes.
 It shall have the capability to manage physical entity attributes, such as movement and damage assessment.
-The Higher Resolution Federate can also publish and subscribe to the NETN-Aggregate class, e.g. when the result of a disaggregation of a battalion is units at platoon level.
+The Higher Resolution Federate can also publish and subscribe to the NETN-Aggregate class, e.g. when the result of disaggregation of a battalion is units at platoon level.

 ### Trigger Federate
-A federate that triggers a MRM event shall have the capability to recognize events that require a higher resolution than the Aggregate Federate can provide to the simulation.
+A federate that triggers an MRM event shall have the capability to recognize events that require a higher resolution than the Aggregate Federate can provide to the simulation.
 This capability can be included in any federate e.g. the MRM SP or an Aggregate Federate.
 The functionality that the Trigger Federate represents can be replaced if the MRM SP is manually operated and the Trigger Federate is omitted.

 ### MRM Interactions

 Figure 6-1: The Interaction Classes in the MRM FOM Module.
-For a description of the MRM interactions and the interaction parameters see the MRM FOM module.
+For a description of the MRM interactions and the interaction parameters, see the MRM FOM module.